62°F

 His past judicial races have been marked by controversy.

-“The comment was misinterpreted and (I) wish I could take it back,” he said this week.
+“The comment was misinterpreted and (I) wish I could take it back,” he recently said.

 Jessica Smith-Peterson

-Smith-Peterson is a chief deputy public defender for Clark County’s public defender office covering outlying courts in places like Henderson, North Las Vegas and Laughlin.
+Smith-Peterson is a chief deputy public defender for Clark County’s office covering outlying courts in places like Henderson, North Las Vegas and Laughlin.

 As a public defender she has experience dealing with specialty courts, defendants, victims and judges, she said.